petyaracz/Racz2024b/Readme.md

 | 4   | aec\_\_x\_\_ | aec\_\_z\_\_ | x -\> z | aec \_  |

-For the input-output pairs in the table above, we observe `x` turning into `y` word-finally.
-We can consolidate examples 1-2 to rule (i):
-`x -> y / bc _` and example 1-3 to rule (ii): `x -> y / c _`.
-Note that
-rule (ii) should also apply to example 4 but it doesn’t.
-So rule (i) has a scope of 2 examples and matches 2 of these, while rule (ii) has a scope of 4 and matches 2.
-Rule (i) is more *reliable* than rule (ii) as it applies to more of its context examples but rule (ii) has more forms in its context altogether.
+For the input-output pairs in the table above, we observe `x` turning into `y` or `z` word-finally.
+We can consolidate examples 1-2 to rule (i): `x -> y / bc _` and example 1-3 to rule (ii): `x -> y / c _`.
+Note that example (4) matches the structural description of rule (ii) but the rule does not apply to it.
+So rule (i) has a scope of 2 examples and matches 2 of these, while rule (ii) has a scope of 4 and matches 3.
+Rule (i) is more *reliable* than rule (ii) as it applies to more of its context examples but rule (ii) has more examples in its context altogether.

-We can adjust the reliability of our rules based on how many forms they apply to (adjusting for the fact that rule (ii) applies to the same amount of forms as rule (i) even if its reliability is worse) and based on whether some rules do the work of other rules.
+We can adjust the reliability of our rules based on how many forms they apply to.
+This will express the notion that rule (i) is more reliable but more limited than rule (ii).
+We can also adjust rule reliability based on whether some rules do the work of other rules.
 In our example, rule (ii) is redundant in examples 1-2 where rule (i) does all its work.
 We can reflect this by adjusting down how much we confide in rule (ii).

 The Minimal Generalisation Learner can use phonological distance to create generalised contexts.
 The tiny overlap finder only looks for segment-to-segment matches.
-The reason we use it is that a lot of derivational suffixes really like one or the other variant in our Hungarian variable patterns and the tiny overlap finder is good at finding these.
+Hungarian verbs tend to have strong templatic effects with many derivational and pseudo-derivational endings.
+These can have predictive effects on inflectional variation.
+The Tiny Overlap Finder can find these.

 ------------------------------------------------------------------------